 Other demand management measures that have a significant impact on water use as measured in gallons per capita per day, including innovating measures, if implemented.

-Pursuant to the Water Code, each DMM description below includes how the measure has been implemented over the past five years, and how future projects will help the District to meet future water use targets.

 Water Waste Prevention Ordinances

 Conservation of water supplies has been a priority of the District for decades.
 The CVWD Board of Directors adopted a Water Waste Prohibition in Resolution No. 200 on March 11, 1982.
 This Resolution is still in effect today and reads, in part: